jvlahos/coding-standards/README.md

 <a name="principles"></a>
 ## Code Principles
-* Write readable, understandable, consistent code.
+Write readable, understandable, consistent code appropriate to the product and team.

 <a name="html"></a>
 ## HTML